humdek-unibe-ch/sh-shp-qualtrics/README.md

-# SelfHelp plugin - plotly-graphs
+# SelfHelp plugin - qualtrics

-This is a SelfhelpPlugin that is used for loading plotly charts
+This is a SelfhelpPlugin that is used for [Qualtrics](https://www.qualtrics.com) integration

- - The plugin is based on [`plotly.js`](https://plotly.com/javascript/) library

 # Installation